SEND information Report

 How is SEND recorded in school and my child’s progress monitored?

-• If it has been agreed, in partnership with yourselves, to place your child on the SEND register, then they will either be assessed as needing ‘School Support’ or ‘School Plus Support’ depending on their level of need.
+• If it has been agreed, in partnership with yourselves, to place your child on the SEND register, then they will either be assessed as needing a 'My Support Plan’ or an 'Education Health Care Plan' (EHCP) depending on their level of need.

 Who will explain this to me and help me to support my child’s learning?